How to approach the prospect of rebuilding

 But you make plans and try new things.
 Bit by bit, you become stronger.
 Your business runs smoother.
 Plus, it looks a lot nicer.
 The rebuilding process can and should personally rebuild you, helping you become more teachable and determined.
 All of that growth makes people want to be around you (and even get involved in your business).

-And the next time things fall apart, you’ll be ready to take on the challenge.
+And the next time things fall apart, you’ll be ready to take on the challenge and go through the rebuilding process again.